Charles G. Koch

 January 3, 2011

-As she detailed in her 2016 book, Dark Money, New Yorker staff reporter Jane Mayer received unfounded plagiarism accusations after she published an investigative piece on the Koch brothers in The New Yorker.
+As she detailed in her 2016 book, Dark Money, New Yorker reporter Jane Mayer was targeted with unfounded plagiarism accusations after she published an investigative piece on the Koch brothers in The New Yorker.

 “Their aim, according to a well-informed source, was to counteract The New Yorker’s story on the Koch brothers by undermining me,” wrote Mayer. “'Dirt, dirt, dirt' is what the source later told me they were digging for in my life.
 'If they couldn’t find it, they’d create it.'”

 As she detailed in “Dark Money,” with verification from a source who spoke on the condition of anonymity, a group called Vigilant Resources International (VRI) had received a retainer fee to help along the charges of plagiarism.